Skip to main content

 In Connecticut, the daily deer limit is 2 with a season limit of No limit.
 Liberal limits due to high population

-What are the fishing limits in Connecticut?
+What are the headline fishing limits in Connecticut?

-Connecticut fishing limits include: Largemouth Bass: 6/day (12" minimum); Smallmouth Bass: 6/day (12" minimum); Trout: 5/day (9" minimum); Northern Pike: 2/day (26" minimum).
-Water-specific regulations may override general limits.
+Top species in Connecticut: Largemouth Bass 6/day (12" minimum); Smallmouth Bass 6/day (12" minimum); Trout 5/day (9" minimum); Northern Pike 2/day (26" minimum).
+Water-body-specific regs can override the statewide line.

 Connecticut encourages deer harvest due to overpopulation.
 Antlerless permits readily available.